Lesleytech/auto-lang/README.md

 ### Options

     -V, --version          output the version number
-    -f, --from <lang>   language to translate from
-    -t, --to <lang...>  Languages to translate to (Seperated by space) -g, --gen-types     generate typescript declaration file
-    -h, --help          display help for command
+    -f, --from <lang>      language to translate from -t, --to <lang...>     languages to translate to (seperated by space) -d, --dir <directory>  directory containing the language files (default: "translations") -g, --gen-type <lang>  generate types from language file -h, --help             display help for command